Currumbin Wildlife Sanctuary is an outdoor venue that connects people with nature and wildlife, providing our guests a safe haven to enjoy.

 A 3-month extension is being automatically applied to all memberships.
 While the short closure and the measures we have taken are necessary to continue to play our role in supporting efforts to prevent the transmission of COVID-19, we understand that there may be slight disruptions to your experience.
 We hope this additional time helps you to enjoy the full value from your membership.

 Replacement member cards will not be issued, however all revised expiry dates have been updated via our ticketing system.

 Please bring your expired card with you, as you will need to display this on arrival and throughout the Sanctuary to access in-park discounts.

 Members will need to pre-book their visits below.

 Can I still hire strollers and or wheelchairs?

-Guests will be able to hire wheelchairs from Visitor Services located to the left of Ticketing inside the main entrance for the duration of their visit.
-Additional cleaning and hygiene measures are in place to ensure wheelchairs are safe to hire.
+Guests will be able to hire strollers and wheelchairs from Visitor Services located to the left of Ticketing inside the main entrance for the duration of their visit.
+Additional cleaning and hygiene measures are in place to ensure strollers and wheelchairs are safe to hire.